RaafatTurki/corn.nvim/README.md

     hint = "H",
     info = "I",
   },

+  -- a preprocessor function that takes a raw Corn.Item and returns it after modification, could be used for truncation or other purposes item_preprocess_func = function(item)
+    -- the default truncation logic is here ... return item end,

   -- a hook that executes each time corn is toggled. the current state is provided via `is_hidden` on_toggle = function(is_hidden)